frictionlessdata/datapackage-pipelines/README.md

 Running a pipeline from the command line is done using the `dpp` tool.

 Running `dpp` without any argument, will show the list of available pipelines.
-This is done by scanning the current directory and its subdirectories, searching for `pipeline-spec.yaml` files and extracting the list of pipeline specificiations described within.
+This is done by scanning the current directory and its subdirectories, searching for `pipeline-spec.yaml` files and extracting the list of pipeline specifications described within.

 Each pipeline has an identifier, composed of the path to the `pipeline-spec.yaml` file and the name of the pipeline, as defined within that description file.